TinosNitso/mpv-scripts/README.md

 The scripts can be opened & options edited in [Notepad++](https://notepad-plus-plus.org/downloads/).
 Disable word-wrap for these scripts!
 I use [Brackets](https://BRACKETS.IO) on MacOS.

 Most scripts can be toggled by double-clicking on mute (m&m double-tap).
-The mask smoothly vanishes or re-appears, along with the black-bars, & the audio switches btwn randomized & normal.
+The mask smoothly vanishes or re-appears, along with the black-bars, the clock insta-toggles, & the audio switches btwn randomized & normal.

 To use on YouTube select Open→URL in SMPlayer (Ctrl+U, or can set Shift+Tab for power users).
 Rumble, Odyssey, RedTube & rutube.ru are also compatible.